growthpods/sb1-6kejut/memory-bank/progress.md

 - Fixed filter settings for job categories (Evening, Weekend, Summer)
 - GitHub repository set up at https://github.com/growthpods/sb1-6kejut.git for version control
 - RapidAPI Internships API integration for fetching internships (initial setup, including schema updates for `source` and `career_site_url`).
-- Script (`scripts/fetchRapidApiInternshipsMCP.js`) developed and updated to fetch (with pagination and 'Houston' filter), filter, and prepare RapidAPI internship data.
-It now uses `supabase-js` directly for database operations.
+- Script (`scripts/fetchRapidApiInternshipsMCP.js`) and Netlify Function (`netlify/functions/fetch-daily-jobs.js`) updated to use 'Texas' as the default `location_filter` for broader job fetching from RapidAPI.
+Both use `supabase-js` directly for database operations.
-- Implemented automated daily job fetching from RapidAPI specifically for Houston, TX, using a Netlify Scheduled Function (`netlify/functions/fetch-daily-jobs.js`).
-This function includes pagination, corrected location filter, and uses `supabase-js` directly for database interactions (deletions and upserts).
+- Implemented automated daily job fetching from RapidAPI (defaulting to 'Texas'), using a Netlify Scheduled Function (`netlify/functions/fetch-daily-jobs.js`).
+This function includes pagination and uses `supabase-js` directly for database interactions (deletions and upserts).
 - The Netlify scheduled function includes logic to delete RapidAPI-sourced jobs older than 2 months from the database using `supabase-js`.
 - Updated `.env` with the correct RapidAPI key and `SUPABASE_ACCESS_TOKEN` (though the latter is not used by `supabase-js` client directly, it's good to have for other MCP interactions if any).
 - Manually ran the updated job fetching script for Houston (returned 0 results in the most recent test after initial data load and deletion of old jobs, even with pagination and corrected filter).